jrobert2121/Pewlett_Hackard_Analysis/README.md

 ## Summary
-Provide high level responses to the following questions then provide 2 additional queries or tables that may provide more in sight into the upcoming silver tsunami

 -  As Pewlett Hackard's "silver tsunami" begins to make an impact, there are 90,398 roles that will need to be filled using the current criteria.
 - There are enough retirement ready employees in the departments to mentor the next generation of employees.
 We can determine which departments might be most affected by the impending silver tsunami by creating a table with retirees and their current departments and then running a query to count the retirees in each department.
 ```